- What does this blueprint do?

 - Add your Azure account to your Smart Tools account as a resource location.
 To do this, follow the steps described in Add a Microsoft Azure Classic resource location.

-- Add the XenApp and XenDesktop Proof of Concept blueprint in the Blueprint Catalog to your Smart Tools account.
+- Add the XenApp and XenDesktop Proof of Concept blueprint in the Checks and Blueprints catalog to your Smart Tools account.

 Step 1: Create a cloud service

 - Log on to the Azure portal at https://portal.azure.com.

 - Click Browse All, click Cloud Services, and then click Add.
 Enter the following information: